 Stir and add the grated cheddar cheese and the cream cheese cut into small pieces

-Enjoy in a blue stoneware bowl, or other kind of special dish.
+Enjoy in a blue stoneware bowl (like this one from Cammidge Pottery), or other kind of special dish.